jan-swiecki/node-autowire/README.md

 Angular-like automatic dependency injection for NodeJS.

 This module automagically autowires everything it can find.
+It finds installed modules (native node discovery) and user modules in current project folders.

 This is beta version: API may change with minor versions, performance may suffer.